Someboty/BookShelf/README.md

 # 🔨Contributing <a name="contributing"></a>

 We welcome contributions from the community!
-If you want to contribute to the BookShop project, please contact us via [email](mailto:vladyslavihnatiuk@gmail.com) or leave a suggestion on the [project page](https://github.com/Someboty/bookShop).
+If you want to contribute to the BookShelf project, please contact us via [email](mailto:vladyslavihnatiuk@gmail.com) or leave a suggestion on the [project page](https://github.com/Someboty/bookShop).

 # 💼License <a name="license"></a>

 This project is licensed under the MIT License, which means you can use, modify, and distribute it for personal or commercial purposes.

-**Thank you for considering my Online BookShop project.
+**Thank you for considering my Online BookShelf project.
 I hope it serves as a valuable learning resource and proof of my skills for potential interviewers.
 Happy coding!**